Qiskit/qiskit-ibm-runtime/docs/how_to/error-mitigation.rst

 Example
 ^^^^^^^

 The Estimator interface lets users seamlessly work with the variety of error mitigation methods to reduce error in expectation values of observables.
-Below is an example of leveraging Zero Noise Extrapolation by simply setting "resilience_level 2":
+Below is an example of leveraging Zero Noise Extrapolation by simply setting ``resilience_level 2``.

 .. code-block:: python